Running a Sequencer

 touch .env

-Step 2: Move Keystore to Docker Directory
+Step 2: Generate and Move Private Keystore to Docker Directory

-cp ~/.aztec/keystore/key1.json aztec-sequencer/keys/keystore.json
+cp ~/.aztec/keystore/keyN.json aztec-sequencer/keys/keystore.json

-Publisher accounts submit block proposals to L1.
-Each publisher operates independently, and the system does not retry with another publisher if a transaction fails due to insufficient funds.
+- The system does not retry with another publisher if a transaction fails due to insufficient funds

 Examples: